JB63134/bash_h/README.md

 ✨ Key Features

-🔍Command Resolution: For any given command, h identifies: aliases, functions, builtins, keywords, external binaries, symlinks / wrapper scripts, and interpreted scripts to find the exact thing that Bash will execute.
+🔍Command Resolution: For any given command, h identifies: aliases, functions, builtins, keywords, external binaries, wrapper scripts, interpreted scripts and follows symlinks to find the exact thing that Bash will execute.

 🧭 PATH Inspection: Displays the full resolved path.
 Can help you identify $PATH ordering issues, and overridden commands.